michalkonturek/KeyboardController/README.md

 self.keyboardController.textFieldDelegate = self;
 ```

-This could be particulary useful if you would like to add individual behaviour to `UITextFields` objects.
+This could be particularly useful if you would like to add individual behaviour to `UITextFields` objects.

 ```swift
 func textFieldDidBeginEditing(_ textField: UITextField) {